Gibelacar: Headquarters of the Sayfa clan

 In the 1520s Yusuf Sayfa, an Ottoman levend (irregular soldier) of Turkmen origins, or his family, established themselves in Hisn Ibn Akkar, which had become the fortified center of its own village by then.
-From there the family became a local power, subordinate first to the Shu'aybs, lords of Arqa, later the Assafs, Turkmen lords of Ghazir.
+From there the family became a local power, subordinate first to the Shu'aybs, lords of Arqa, and later the Assafs, Turkmen lords of Ghazir.
 In 1579 Yusuf was appointed governor of a new eyalet (province) centered in Tripoli and grew increasingly independent of the Assafs.
 In addition to his lack of a strong local following in the area of the type possessed by the long-established Assafs and his intimate familiarity with the local chieftains, Yusuf was also appointed because of the relative ease of access of his Hisn Ibn Akkar stronghold from the major cities of the Syrian interior through the Homs Gap; the Ottomans would thus have the ability to intervene against Yusuf or his family in case they became recalcitrant, unlike other local chiefs whose strongholds were nestled deep in the Mount Lebanon range.
 Hisn Ibn Akkar was one of several targets of an Ottoman imperial expedition in 1585.
 The assault was led by Yusuf's replacement as governor of Tripoli, Ja'far Pasha.
 Afterward, the Sayfas became once again fiscally subordinate to the Assafs until Yusuf had the last Assaf chieftain Muhammad assassinated in 1590.